Home Chemistry Element Metals

 Reaction with Highly Reactive Metals

-The metallic elements potassium and sodium react violently with cold water.
-In the case of sodium and potassium, the reaction is extremely violent and exothermic.
+The highly reactive metallic elements generally react with water to form their hydroxides.
+However, in the case of sodium and potassium, the reaction is extremely violent and exothermic.

 2 K + 2 H2O → 2 KOH + H2 + Heat